 Above: the original Knock-Down, Drag-Out Dining Table, today reintroduced as the Simbly Dining Table

-When the idea struck me for Simbly that summer, my first email was to furniture designer Christopher Douglas in Portland, Oregon.
+When the idea struck me for Simbly that summer, my first email was to award-winning sustainable furniture design veteran Christopher Douglas in Portland, Oregon.

 Christopher had built a sustainable furniture company in the mid-2000s called Material Furniture.
 His Knock-Down, Drag-Out collection was a flat-pack furniture sensation.

 So much so, that soon after its launch, the Cooper Hewitt selected Christopher for inclusion in its widely influential National Design Triennial.
 Time Magazine named him to its annual Style & Design 100.
 The accolades poured in.

 Christopher’s dining table was the signature showpiece of my Brooklyn apartment, which also doubled as Vivavi's furniture showroom.
 I was a huge fan.

 Back to Simbly.
 My email to Christopher said, “What do you say we dust off those designs and launch a new furniture company that does what we always wanted to do - deliver on design, sustainability, American manufacturing, and affordability?”